goldenpathtechnologies/hledger-parser/README.md

 ## Project roadmap

 Please see the [roadmap](ROADMAP.md) for project status and a list of features to be implemented.

+## Note

+This is a detached fork of the original [`hledger-parser`](https://github.com/jonestristand/hledger-parser), and is in active development.
+Special thanks goes out to @jonestristand for all the initial work he put into this project!

 ## Show your support